mmwillingham/acm/acm-dr/README.md

 # When complete, check if backups are available (this will verify connectivity to backups in S3 created by active hub)
 oc get backup -n open-cluster-management-backup
 ```
+# Proceed to "Backup and Restore" section below.

 # Option 3: Azure
 ### Prepare storage